wp-plugins/captcha-code-authentication/readme.txt

 = Support =

 Thanks for downloading and installing my plugin.
-You can show your appreciation and support future development by donating or clicking the ads on the blog page.
+You can show your appreciation and support future development by donating.

 Blog page: http://www.vinojcardoza.com/blog/captcha-code-authentication/